Crime in Serbia: Mass shootings

 A number of mass shootings have occurred in Serbia.
 The first being the Paraćin massacre in 1987, where Aziz Kelmendi, a Kosovo Albanian conscript in the Yugoslav People's Army entered a military guard post and killed four soldiers and wounded five, before later being found dead from apparent suicide.

-Mass shootings in Serbia continued to occur in the 1990's, 2000's, 2010's and 2020's, with each decade seeing at least two mass shootings.
+Mass shootings in Serbia continued to occur in the 1990s, 2000's, 2010's and 2020's, with each decade seeing at least two mass shootings.
 The deadliest, the 2013 Velika Ivanča shooting, saw 14 killed including the perpetrator.

 In May 2023, two mass shootings took place in Serbia within a week, one of them being the Belgrade school shooting where nine people were killed and seven wounded, the other took place in a rural area south of Belgrade where eight people were killed and 14 wounded.

 Organised crime

 Serbian organized crime, sometimes called Serbian mafia (Cpпска мафија), comprises various criminal organisations, that are either based in Serbia or composed of ethnic Serbs.
 Serbian criminals are active in the European Union (EU) countries.
 The organisations are primarily involved in smuggling, arms trafficking, drug trafficking, protection racket, illegal gambling, jewelry and gems theft, bodyguarding, and contract killing.
 The Mafia is composed of several major organised groups, which in turn have wider networks throughout primarily Europe.

 The Yugoslav Wars prompted criminals a "way out" of economic disaster during the international imposed sanctions against Serbia.
 Serbian criminals have been recruited to state security forces, a notable example is Legija, a commander in the Arkan's Tigers which after the war was re-labeled as the JSO (Red Berets), he allegedly planned the murder of Prime Minister Zoran Đinđić.

 In 2021, Serbia ranked 33rd in the Global Organised Crime Index, behind only Russia in terms of highest organised crime rate.
 According to the index, ″mafia style″ groups have significant protection by prosecutors, political figures and the media.
 The country was described as a place of origin, transit and destination for human trafficking, with trade also including illegal arms and drugs.